saf-dmitry/mdviewer/README.md

 ## Clicking External Links

-Clicking an external link in your document's Preview will open it in your default browser.
+Clicking an external link in your document's Preview will open it in an external application.
+For links to resources on the local filing system a suitable application will be used to open the file; otherwise, the link will be opened in your default web browser.

+The user's desktop settings control whether certain executable file types are opened for browsing, or if they are executed instead.
+Some desktop environments are configured to prevent users from executing files obtained from non-local URLs, or to ask the user's permission before doing so.

 ## Searching